One of the first questions people ask when considering adopting these little fish is, “How long do betta fish live?”

 Increase a Betta Fish Life Span?
 Show Me!

-In general though, to keep your Betta fish happy and healthy you need to provide, you’re going to be shooting for something similar to their natural habitat.
-They need that beautiful, tropical 78-80 degree weather in their water world!
+In general, to keep your Betta fish happy and healthy, you need to provide something similar to their natural habitat.
+Bettas need that beautiful, tropical 78-80 degree weather in their water world!

 For a more in-depth guide on tank setup, check out this article.
 But we’ll include the highlights below.